Home Latest PDF of ACA-CCN: Certified Corrections Nurse

 Answer: B

 Explanation: Infective endocarditis with S. aureus requires IV antibiotics for 46 weeks to prevent mortality.
-Coordinating with security and certified ensures safe administration within the facility, balancing clinical and security needs.
+Coordinating with security and specialists ensures safe administration within the facility, balancing clinical and security needs.
 Oral antibiotics are inadequate, surgical evaluation is premature, and delaying treatment risks sepsis.

 Question: 653